-Years of Service Portfolio Manager with the Fund Primary Title Brandon R. Thomas Since 2010 Managing Director, Co-Founder and Chief Investment Officer of the Adviser David M. Brown Since 2019 Managing Director, NBIA Thanos Bardas Since 2019 Managing Director, NBIA Nathan Kush Since 2019 Managing Director, NBIA
+Portfolio Manager Years of Service with the Fund Brandon R. Thomas Since 2010 Managing Director, Co-Founder and Chief Investment Officer of the Adviser David M. Brown Since 2019 Managing Director, Senior Portfolio Manager and Global Co-Head of Investment Grade of NBIA Thanos Bardas Since 2019 Managing Director, Senior Portfolio Manager and Global Co-Head of Investment Grade of NBIA Nathan Kush Since 2019 Managing Director and Senior Portfolio Manager of NBIA Olumide Owolabi Since 2023 Managing Director and Senior Portfolio Manager of NBIA

 Purchase and Sale of Fund Shares.
 You may purchase or redeem shares by mail, PMC Funds, c/o U.S. Bank Global Fund Services, P.O.
-Box 701, Milwaukee, WI 53201-0701 (for regular mail) or 615 East Michigan Street, 3rd Floor, Milwaukee, WI 53202 (for overnight or express mail), or by telephone at (866) PMC-7338, on any day the New York Stock Exchange ("NYSE") is open for trading.
+Box 701, Milwaukee, WI 53201-0701 (for regular mail) or 615 East Michigan Street, 3rd Floor, Milwaukee, WI 53202 (for overnight or express mail), by wire transaction or by telephone at (866) PMC-7338, on any day the New York Stock Exchange ("NYSE") is open for trading.
 Investors who wish to purchase or redeem Fund shares through a financial intermediary should contact the financial intermediary directly.
-The minimum initial amount of investment in a Fund and exchanges into a Fund from another Fund in the PMC Funds family is \$250 for Advisor Class shares and \$1,000 for Institutional Class shares.
-Subsequent investments in a Fund and exchanges for all types of accounts may be made with a minimum investment of \$50.
+The minimum initial amount of investment in the Fund and exchanges into the Fund from another Fund in the PMC Funds family is \$250 for Advisor Class shares and \$1,000 for Institutional Class shares.
+Subsequent investments in the Fund and exchanges for all types of accounts may be made with a minimum investment of \$50.

 Tax Information.
-A Fund's distributions will be taxed as ordinary income or long-term capital gain, unless you are investing through a tax-deferred or other tax-advantaged arrangement, such as a 401(k) plan or an IRA.
+The Fund's distributions will be taxed as ordinary income or long-term capital gain, unless you are investing through a tax-deferred or other tax-advantaged arrangement, such as a 401(k) plan or an IRA.
 You may be taxed later upon withdrawal of monies from tax-deferred arrangements.

 Payments to Broker-Dealers and Other Financial Intermediaries.
 If you purchase Fund shares through a broker-dealer or other financial intermediary (such as a bank), the Fund and its related companies may pay the intermediary for the sale of Fund shares and related services.
-These payments may create conflicts of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend a Fund over another investment.
-Ask your salesperson or visit your financial intermediary's website for more information.
+These payments may create conflicts of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Fund over another investment.
+Ask your financial adviser or visit your financial intermediary's website for more information.